TexasInstruments/edgeai-tensorlab/README.md

 | quantize_type | QAT | How do we want to quantize the network.
 (Options.
 QAT/ PTQ /PTC )   |
 | quantize_calib_images | 50 | The number of calibration images during Post-Training Quantization/Calibration  |

+Debugging - Common Issues :

+1. ```
+    /pt2e/prepare.py, line 218, in _get_edge_or_node_to_group_id
+        for user in arg.users:
+    AttributeError: 'float' object has no attribute 'users'
+    ```
+    This usually occurs when you have some constant addition to a tensor (example, eps addition in layernorm), to avoid this issue, you can change the network definition to have tensor to tensor addition.
+For example, the eps can be wrapped as torch.tensor(eps).

+2. Onnx Export Fails due to some missing onnx functions :

+    You can define your own onnx symbolic function for the non-supported layer similar to the ones defined in register_onnx_symbolics() function in edgeai-modeloptimization/torchmodelopt/edgeai_torchmodelopt/xmodelopt/quantization/v3/quant_pt2e_utils.py file.

 <h3> Planned Tasks </h3>